HK-Tan/hk-tan.github.io/_pages/about.md

 ✉️ I am currently looking for:
   - Summer internship for 2026, and/or
-  - Full Time Job starting Jun/Dec 2026.  <br>
+  - Full Time Job starting Dec 2026.  <br>

 Feel free to contact me via my email below!